drmarjanovic/msc/contacts/README.md

   - `filter[vip]`     indicates wheter VIP contacts should be returned or not
   - `filter[email]`   indicates wheter contacts with email should be returned or not
   - `filter[mobile]`  indicates wheter contacts with mobile should be returned or not
-  - `page[limit]`     represents limit in offset-based pagination strategy.
+  - `page[limit]`     represents limit in offset-based pagination strategy
   - `page[offset]`    represents offset in offset-based pagination strategy